 Only one video series features the Box Fart-O-Meter.
 (Thank goodness.)

-Why put Setup at the end of the video?
+Why put Setup at the end of a How to Play video?

 Some viewers may wonder why the Setup section appears at the end of our How to Play videos, since certain top-tier YouTube channels begin their instructional videos with setup.